 Well we have finally made it inside Hogwarts and are ready to see what house Harry is sorted into.
 If you are like our family, we knew that Harry would not be sorted into Slytherin the whole time.
 We also were positive that Malfoy would be put into Slytherin house.
 My family also had a hard time figuring out which dessert we would most like to try at the feast.
 My vote was on the treacle tarts.

 My daughter remembers the first few nights when she came to my home as a foster child.
 She remembers also that during the day she was very excited about all the new things in her life.
 She ran around the new house looking at new rooms and playing with the new pets.
-She had two new adults that she wanted to call mom and dad right away.
 She looked through all the new toys in the toy room.
-She was even happy about being read new bedtime stories by her new mom in her new bed and sheets.
+She was even happy about being read new bedtime stories by her new foster mom in her new bed and sheets.

 The scary part came at night.
 All of a sudden she thought about all the bad things in her life.